ivan-sincek/nagooglesearch/README.md

 	"num": "80" # number of results per page
 }

+# if the default cookies no longer work, specify new ones
+# if left empty, the default ones will be used
+cookies = {
+}

 client = nagooglesearch.GoogleClient(
 	tld = "com", # top level domain, e.g., www.google.com or www.google.hr
 	homepage_parameters = homepage_parameters, # 'search_parameters' will override 'homepage_parameters'
 	search_parameters = search_parameters,
+	cookies = cookies,
 	user_agent = "curl/3.30.1", # a random user agent will be set if none is provided proxy = "socks5://127.0.0.1:9050", # one of the supported URL schemes are 'http[s]', 'socks4[h]', and 'socks5[h]'
 	max_results = 200, # maximum unique URLs to return